Eurozone growth slows to its lowest level in 4 years

-Official figures show that economic growth across the 19-country eurozone slowed in the third quarter of the year to its slowest level for over four years.
+Economic growth across the 19-country eurozone slowed in the third quarter to its slowest level for over four years, official figures showed Tuesday, in a development that's likely to stoke worries about the impact of rising trade protectionism around the world.

 Statistics agency Eurostat said the eurozone economy expanded by only 0.2 percent in the July-September period.
 That's half the previous quarter's rate and below market expectations for another reading of 0.4 percent.